 There are continuing education credits available for physicians, nurses, pharmacists, social workers and occupational therapists, while the credits for psychologists need to be approved by the APA.
 The conference was announced last October by the Consortium of Multiple Sclerosis Centers with the purpose of creating a unique meeting that would gather all groups committed to improve the lives of people with MS.

 Did you know some of the news and columns on Multiple Sclerosis News Today are recorded and available for listening on SoundCloud?
-These flash briefings give our readers an alternative option for accessing information important for them.
+These audio news stories give our readers an alternative option for accessing information important for them.